-Fig.~\ref{fig:Branching_ratio_database}a lists evaluated BRs from Nuclear Data Sheets (NDS) published in 2021~\cite{Zhu:2021qss} and 2009~\cite{Wu:2009lpp}, as well as BRs from the DDEP database, the de facto standard in metrology~\cite{DDEP}.
-BRs of the ESs are assessed based on $\gamma$ intensity and internal conversion coefficient~\cite{NNDC}.
-The GS ratio is calculated from the ES values, requiring that the total probability be unity~\cite{Lingeman:intensity}.
-The uncertainties of BRs in NDS2021 originate from the evaluation process~\cite{NNDC}, while no uncertainties are quoted in the other two databases.
-Significant differences in the central values of BRs across different nuclear databases highlight the challenges in $\beta$ decay spectroscopy.
+Figure~\ref{fig:Branching_ratio_database}a compares evaluated BRs from the Nuclear Data Sheets (NDS) published in 2021~\cite{Zhu:2021qss} and 2009~\cite{Wu:2009lpp}, as well as from the DDEP database, the de facto standard in metrology~\cite{DDEP}.
+BRs for the ESs are derived from $\gamma$ intensity data and internal conversion coefficients~\cite{NNDC}, while the GS ratio is inferred such that the total probability sums to unity~\cite{Lingeman:intensity}.
+Uncertainties in NDS2021 originate from the evaluation process~\cite{NNDC}, whereas the other two databases provide no quoted uncertainties.
+The substantial discrepancies among these evaluations highlight the persistent challenges in $\beta$ decay spectroscopy.

-Theoretical calculation of $\beta$ spectra is highly non-trivial, especially for the forbidden decays, such as $\mathrm{GS}$, $\mathrm{ES_{295}}$, $\mathrm{ES_{534}}$ of $^{214}$Pb.
-The $\beta$ energy spectrum shape is determined by experimental inputs including $\beta$ end-point energy and BRs, and theoretical treatment of the nuclear structure of the initial and final states, the quenching effect of the axial vector coupling constant $g_A$, the atomic exchange effect, etc. Those effects are treated differently in various theoretical calculations and cause noticeable spectral shape differences~\cite{Haselschwardt:2020iey}.
-A rigorous, consistent treatment of all branches based on reliable experimental inputs is urgently needed.
+Theoretical calculations of $\beta$ spectra are also highly nontrivial, particularly for forbidden transitions such as $\mathrm{GS}$, $\mathrm{ES_{295}}$, and $\mathrm{ES_{534}}$ in $^{214}$Pb.
+The shape of each $\beta$ spectrum depends on both experimental inputs—such as end-point energies and BRs—and theoretical treatments of the nuclear structure of the initial and final states, the quenching of the axial-vector coupling constant $g_\textrm{A}$, atomic exchange effects, and other corrections.
+These effects are treated differently in various theoretical models, leading to noticeable discrepancies in predicted spectral shapes~\cite{Haselschwardt:2020iey}.
+A rigorous and consistent treatment of all branches, based on reliable experimental data, is therefore urgently needed.

-The spectral shapes of different branches and their corresponding BRs in $^{214}$Pb decay directly influence the physics sensitivities of xenon detectors.
-For Weakly Interacting Massive Particles (WIMPs) and solar proton-proton fusion neutrino searches, the most effective energy windows are below 30~keV and 200~keV, respectively, where the $^{214}$Pb GS decay spectrum is one of the most dominating backgrounds.
-The $\beta$ decay spectrum at the MeV end, depending on the individual spectrum of each ES decay as well as the branching ratios, has become one of the leading systematic uncertainties for measuring double $\beta$ decay half-lives of Xe isotopes~\cite{PandaX:2022kwg, PandaX:2023ggs}, as well as searches for BSM physics~\cite{PandaX:2024sds}.
+The spectral shapes and BRs of $^{214}$Pb decays directly affect the physics reach of xenon-based detectors.
+In dark matter (particularly Weakly Interacting Massive Particles, i.e., WIMP) and solar proton–proton neutrino searches, the most sensitive energy regions lie below 30 keV and 200 keV, respectively, where the $^{214}$Pb GS $\beta$ decay constitutes a dominant background.
+At higher energies, the spectral shapes and BRs of ES decays introduce one of the leading systematic uncertainties in measurements of double-$\beta$ decay half-lives of xenon isotopes~\cite{PandaX:2022kwg, PandaX:2023ggs}, as well as in searches for new physics beyond the Standard Model~\cite{PandaX:2024sds}.